DACN/BofAwebsite_full/content/blog/susanmcgill.md

 Stirling Council and Committee meetings are available to watch on Stirling Council's website.
-Contact any of our councillors for assistance.
-Details on the website.
+Contact any of our councillors - Susan, Jim or Graham.
+Contact details on our blog here at https://bridgeofallanlogiesnp.org/#blog under "Our Councillors"